Lichtso/curve_cad/README.md

 ## Edit Operators

 ### Bezier Intersection
-Select exactly two segments to split them at their intersections.
+Select at least two segments to split them at their intersections.

 ### Bezier Merge Ends
 Merges two end control points into one while preserving the relative positions of their handles.